I don’t know what industry you work in.

 Almost 10 years ago some work friends roped me into going to the gym during our lunch break.
 I didn’t really exercise much but I enjoyed their company so I went.
 Mostly I’d just talk while they lifted (yes, I was THAT GUY).
 After several months of this daily ritual (consistency), I had the thought “if I’m going to be here, I may as well get something out of it.” so I started asking more questions and learning about proper form (skill).
 Before long I was pushing myself harder than I ever had (intensity).
 After a little more than a year, our core group started to splinter because of changing schedules and career changes.
 Eventually, I was going by myself more than I would with others.
 In fact, I realized I was turning down other lunch offers to head to the gym.
 I had become consistent in the core habit of going to the gym which had provided a foundation from which I was building technique and skill.
 For me, the intensity naturally followed.

 Now, by design, I’ve seen this method help leaders automate their habits, optimize personal and business performance and create sustainable results.
 They have more influence, better relationships with spouses, kids, and colleagues.
-They face fears head-on, have better health, resolve conflict
+They face fears head-on, have better health, resolve conflict in the moment, and they routinely realize their most important goals.

 A word of caution